tsahiduek/ai-on-eks/website/docs/guidance/container-startup-time/1-reduce-container-image-size/14-decoupling-model-artifacts.md

 * Additional operational complexity of making the required CI/CD changes and maintaining the loader process
 * Additional software (Trident) to operate and maintain
-* The need to implement a custom S3/FSxN TTL/retention-related mechanism to reduce storage cost
+* The need to implement a custom S3/FSx for NetApp ONTAP TTL/retention-related mechanism to reduce storage cost
 * Read performance for the model artifacts needs to be measured against container image download time
 * More complex cross-region replication